OpenMined/PyGrid-deprecated---see-PySyft-/README.md

 #### 1 - Using Docker

-The latest PyGrid Gateway and Node images are available on the Docker Hub.
+The latest PyGrid Network and Node images are available on the Docker Hub.

-- PyGrid - `openmined/grid-gateway`
+- PyGrid Network - `openmined/grid-network`
-- Grid Node - `openmined/grid-node`
+- PyGrid Node - `openmined/grid-node`

 ##### 1.1 - Setting the Domain Names

 Before start the grid platform locally using docker, we need to set up the domain names used by the bridge network.
 In order to use these nodes from outside of containers context, you should add the following domain names on your `/etc/hosts`

 ```
-127.0.0.1 gateway
+127.0.0.1 network
 127.0.0.1 bob
 127.0.0.1 alice
 127.0.0.1 bill